illuzor/Android-Communication-Extension-ANE/README.md

 	- send sms
 	- send email

-Changes history:

-	10.01.2013:
-	- added multiple email adresses

 Important!
 Be shure, that you are using latest version of AIR SDK.
-This ANE builded for 4.0
+This ANE builded for 14.0

 How to use: